 To get an idea of this test, you can take a free online CELPIP sample test on the CELPIP Canada website.

 One of the significant benefits of the CELPIP test is that it's taken entirely on a computer at one of the CELPIP Canada test sites.
 As a result, you can get your test results between three and eight calendar days after the test date.
 In addition, all the study materials for the CELPIP test are readily available online.

 They include preparation courses, information sessions, sample tests and videos to ensure you're as ready as you can be for your CELPIP test.

 The CELPIP test costs around $300 but is far easier to take as you don't have to rely on a nearby testing facility.
-In addition, the testing is highly professional with all audio being spoken clearly and professionally to ensure there's no confusion.
+In addition, the testing is highly professional, with all audio being spoken clearly and professionally to ensure no confusion.